-When you are intercepting events you will also have situations where you will want to intercept the code execution when the event is raised.
-Raising an event can occur may places and you will want to centralize this code to save repetition.
+When you are intercepting events, you may also have situations where you want to execute additional code when the event is raised.
+Raising of an event can occur in many places and you will want to centralize this code to avoid repetition.

-- 1. Override the OnInvokeHandler(EventInterceptionArgs) method on your aspect class and add the logging you require to the method body. - 2.
+- 1. Override the OnInvokeHandler(EventInterceptionArgs) method in your aspect class and add the logging you require to the method body. - 2.
 Add a call to base.OnInvokeHandler to ensure that the original invocation occurs.